philipturner/swift-colab/README.md

 These notebooks do not include commands for installing Swift-Colab; you must add them as described in [Getting Started](#getting-started).
 They also depend on packages such as PythonKit and TensorFlow, which you must download as described in [Installing Packages](#installing-packages) and [Swift for TensorFlow Integration](#swift-for-tensorflow-integration).
 For tutorials that involve automatic differentiation, either use [Differentiation](https://github.com/philipturner/differentiation) or download a development toolchain.

 > I'm testing an idea of reusing the same session across multiple notebooks, avoiding the 2 minutes of recompiling S4TF.
-Solution: delete all the cells in one notebook, then copy/paste all cells from another notebook.
+Solution: delete all the cells in one notebook, then copy/paste all cells from another notebook. (show how to select all the cells in menu bar)

 Tutorial | Compatible Swift Version |
 -------- | ------------ |